jlally21/movie-search/README.md

 ## Prerequisites

-Have Node.js installed on your machine. (https://nodejs.org/en/download/)
+Have Node.js (and npm) installed on your machine. (https://nodejs.org/en/download/)

 ## Running the server